ctzurcanu/virtues/docs/friendship.md

 ## Definitions

+- allowing others to sustainably judge you conform to their ethos

 - the act of doing virtuous evaluation and communication of the results to somebody else
 - the act of creating the best conditions for receiving such evaluation
     - making your main output known in detail